Linux Root Password Reset

 1. Reset the computer.

 2. Wait for the bootloader menu to show up.
-If it does not show up automatically, try holding Alt or Ctrl key during boot.
+If it does not show up automatically, try holding Alt or Ctrl keys during boot.
 If it still does not show up, try resetting the machine while halfway booted into Linux.
 The bootloader might detect a problem and automatically show prompt on next boot.

 3. In the bootloader, locate the entry which you want to boot.
 It is usually the first entry in the list.